bitovi/academy/src/typescript/12-generics/generics.md

 In this section, you will:

-- Explore the fundamentals and objectives of generic functions
+- Understand the fundamentals and objectives of generic functions
-- Learn to construct generic classes
+- Create generic classes
-- Delve into creating recursive generic classes
+- Combine recursion with generic classes
-- Develop a TreeNode class with recursive generics
+- Create recursive generics

 ## Objective 1: Basic Generics